-The text came from KLee's friend, Hiro, who used to be a food entrepreneur in Japan and now runs a food delivery company in the U.S.
+The text came from KLee's friend - we'll call him H to protect his identity - who used to be a food entrepreneur in Japan and now runs a food company in the U.S.

 Kohey would only be in town for the next morning before returning back to Japan.

-We always trust Hiro's referrals, so we accepted the introduction request without much hesitation and scheduled a meeting with Kohey for the next morning.
+We always trust H's referrals, so we accepted the introduction request without much hesitation and scheduled a meeting with Kohey for the next morning.

-But to be 100% honest, KChan and I hadn't heard of Kohey before and we weren't really sure what to expect 🤷♂️.
+But to be 100% honest, KChan and I knew nothing about Kohey and we weren't sure what to expect 🤷♂️.

-We went about our day as usual and later that night, we decided it was probably best to do some last minute research 🧐 to prep for our meeting.
+We went about our day and later that night, we decided it was probably best to do some last minute research 🧐 to prep for our meeting.

 Needless to say, we were completely mind blown 🤯 with what we found out.....